 Technology Requirements: Course work will require use of a computer and internet.
 All assignments will be turned in online through the Canvas course page.
 For additional information on UF College of Liberal Arts and Sciences policy regarding computer requirements you can visit: http://it.clas.ufl.edu/policies/student-computer- requirement/

 COURSE DETAILS

 Prerequisites and Course Info: This is an introductory course with no prerequisites.
-It satisfies GenEd Physical Science (P) and Biological Science (B) course requirements.
+GLY 1102 is a General Education Physical Science (P) and Biological Science (B) course.
 Credit hours: 3.